jackwooley/RFits/README.md

 `ootd()` selects the *O*utfit *O*f *T*he *D*ay (hence "ootd").
 It takes T/F values for each argument; pass T to indicate the clothes categories you want it to randomly select from.
 It generally won't select dirty/used clothes, since each time an outfit is generated, the used clothes are appended to the dataframe `dirty`.
 Exceptions are made for things like pants, jackets, and hats that can be worn multiple times without washing.

 Running `inmycloset` will reset the closet, and erases the dataframe of dirty clothes if it exists and puts all the clothes back in their original categories.

+In the future, I'd like to remove the hard-coded logical tests from `ootd()` and make it more modular/easily customizable.